smussenden/fall19-data-journalism/README.md

 ### Objective

 This is a practical, hands-on, skill-based course in the basics of data journalism.
-It is a journalism class that teaches students how to use software tools, statistical analysis, data programming, computational thinking and other techniques to unearth key facts, patterns and proof in the service of investigative reporting.
+It is a journalism class that teaches students to use software tools, statistical analysis, data programming, computational thinking and other techniques.
+It teaches the transparent application of social science statistical methods to the analysis of structured and unstructured digital information as part of the investigative reporting process, a meticulous, community-based approach to unearthing key facts, patterns and proof in the service of telling stories.

 ### Learning Outcomes